daviddmvnm/daviddmvnm/README.md

 📍 Based in the UK

 ---
-### 🧪 **My Summer Project**
-- **SolarAtlas** 🌞🗺️: A geospatial tool to scout optimal solar development zones *before* intensive modeling in tools like SAM or PVGIS.
-  Think of it as automated EDA for solar planning — using open data, terrain analysis, and site heuristics to surface high-potential regions quickly.

-### 🎯 **What I'm learning**
-- Learning image recognition for land type classification (e.g. separating farmland, rooftops, and wasteland)
-- Improving database design for faster spatial queries and cleaner project pipelines
-- Building smarter, interactive UIs with React to explore candidate sites visually

----

 ### ✅ **Recently finished**
 - **AutoConnect** 🤖📬: A fully-automated LinkedIn outreach tool that combines scraping, behavioral tagging, ML predictions, and a GUI dashboard.
   It sends invites based on features like connection count, profile detail, and shared interests — then tracks who accepts to test real-world hypotheses.
   Built with Selenium, scikit-learn, SQLite, and Tkinter.
-Packaged as a standalone desktop app (AppImage) for portability and offline use.
+Packaged as a standalone desktop app (AppImage) for portability, give it a try if you're on Linux.
 - [AutoConnect AppImage Release](https://github.com/daviddmvnm/Auto_Connect/releases/tag/v0.1.1)